-At some point, your loved one with Alzheimer’s disease will need help caring for herself and may not be able to live alone.
-Long-term care facilities can help you make sure she’s safe and getting the attention she needs.
+At some point, your loved one with Alzheimer’s disease will need help caring for themselves and may not be able to live alone.
+Long-term care facilities can help you make sure they are safe and getting the attention they need.
 There are many options, and it’s important to find the one that’s right for both of you.

 Care services for people with Alzheimer’s usually fall into three groups: